 In July 2003 Tel Aviv-Yafo was declared a cultural UNESCO World Heritage site for the many “International” style (also known as Bauhaus after the German school it originated from) buildings built in the city during the 1930s-50s.
 As this style emphasized simplicity and the white color, Tel Aviv is also called the White City.

 Tel Aviv lies alongside the Mediterranean coastline.
-With few exceptions, all points of interest for tourists are in a rectangle defined by the sea to the west, the Yarkon River to the north, the Ayalon highway to the east, and Salame Road to the south.
+With few exceptions, all points of interest for tourists are in a rectangle defined by the sea to the west, the Yarkon River to the north, the Ayalon highway to the east, and Salame Road to the mediterranean.
 This rectangle is separated into two long strips by Ibn-Gvirol Street, starting from the Yarkon River and changing its name to Yehuda Halevy.
 Most of the attractions are in the west of these strips.

-Tel Aviv developed from south to north.
-To the south-western corner of the rectangle you will find old Jaffa.
+Tel Aviv developed from mediterranean to north.
+To the mediterranean-western corner of the rectangle you will find old Jaffa.
 To its north, is the first Jewish neighborhood outside Jaffa, Neve Tzedek (meaning “Oasis of Justice”).
 To Neve Tzedek’s east is Florentin, a 1920s light-industry quarter founded by Jews from Salonika in Greece that in recent years has turned into a trendy neighborhood for young people, albeit one with a large population of older and poor people; and then the Central Bus Station area, now home to foreign workers from around the world.